 There are Psalms for seemingly every type of situation, emotion, and need.

 Types of Psalms

-I’ve found it helpful personally and in my counseling of people to divide the Psalms into eight categories.
+I’ve found it helpful personally and in my counseling of people to divide the Psalms into eight categories, each related to a phrase of the Lord’s Prayer.
 To help you learn and grow in each way of praying I’ve included some beloved psalms that fit into each category.
-These psalms form a “School of Prayer,” teaching us the basic types of prayer.
-You can pray these psalms or use them as guides to write your own similar psalms:
+These psalms form a “School of Prayer,” teaching us the fundamental ways that the Psalmist and Jesus prayed.
+By praying the Psalms in this way we learn the Biblical language of prayer and then can use them as guides to write our own similar psalms:

 - Psalm 57: God is glorious and loving – exalt him with a steadfast heart!

 - Psalm 92: Pray and play on the Sabbath

 - Psalm 95: To worship is to thank, praise, revere, listen, and obey God

 - Psalm 107: Give thanks in consolations and desolations